Do you feel like you’re drowning in a sea of tasks, priorities, and deadlines?

 Review your goals against the SMART criteria during the project planning process.
 Using the SMART technique, you ensure your project goals are realistic and achievable.

 Step 2: Identify Implementation Technique

-Once you have set clear goals, the next step is to plan an implementation technique.
-It is essential to know three things:
+Once you have set clear goals, the next step is to plan their implementation.
+For this, it is essential to know three things:

 - Project Deliverables

 - Project Timeline

 The pre-defined project deliverables, timeline, and resources will set the tone for devising an apt and advantageous plan for the project.

 Before creating your project plan, check if you have covered and assessed every aspect.
 This ensures that nothing slips through the cracks.